The Data Institute

 The Data Institute is a collaboration between the Center for Journalism & Democracy and the Ida B. Wells Society for Investigative Reporting.

 This free, intensive workshop teaches journalists how to use data, design and code.
 This year’s Data Institute will be in person from July 8-19.
+Meet the class of 2024!

 About the program